- Published:

 Edit the line embedding the assets for the client view to make sure it now points to our renamed

-remove all the contained code and then insert the following line:We also need to make sure we add to the upper part of
+func main()remove all the contained code and then insert the following line:// assign an instance of our IPC Service API: service := IPC.NewService()We also need to make sure we add to the upper part of

 Connecting up the IPC pipe